 Winter Approaches

 As water temperatures drop, slow down your presentation.
 Use smaller beads (8mm) in more subdued colors.
 Fish deeper pools and runs where steelhead conserve energy.
+The river pools are more clear in the winter.

 Spring Techniques

 Spring often brings higher, colored water.
 Use larger, brighter beads to help steelhead locate your offering.
 Focus on areas where fish might be staging before spawning.
+The rivers are typically elevated and stained in the spring.